nosilver4u/s3-image-optimizer/readme.txt

 * added: option to force re-optimization of previously optimized images
 * added: option to only generate WebP images
 * improve: optimize by URL handles path-style URLs and 404 errors better
+* changed: bulk optimizer results consolidated with image table for less memory usage and simpler navigation
 * changed: AWS exception handling catches more errors and is more readable
 * updated: AWS SDK to latest version
 * fixed: duplicate records created when size of object in bucket changes